 Networks define our life.
 They are essential to biology, communications, social and economic systems, they influence virtually all areas of science and technology.
 But their workings are not fully understood.
-Laszlo Lovasz from the Hungarian Academy of Science and Jaroslav Nesetril from Charles University in Prague, renowned mathematicians specialising in graph theory, and Laszlo Barabasi, a leading expert in network science based at the Central European University in Budapest, aim to build a mathematically sound theory of dynamical networks.
+Laszlo Lovasz from the Hungarian Academy of Sciences and Jaroslav Nesetril from Charles University in Prague, renowned mathematicians specialising in graph theory, and Laszlo Barabasi, a leading expert in network science based at the Central European University in Budapest, aim to build a mathematically sound theory of dynamical networks.
 They want to transform our understanding of complex systems and prepare the ground for applications in multiple disciplines.

 Both graph theory in mathematics and the study of networks have made major conceptual advances in the past decade.
 However, the research communities working in these two disciplines had little conversation between each other, and that limited our insight.
 The research funded with an ERC Synergy Grant can potentially change it, constructing a coherent theory of dynamical networks, and exploiting its applications and predictive power for various real systems.
 To enhance the wider impact of the proposed mathematical advances, the principal investigators plan to establish steady links with experts from different domains that encounter and explore networks, from cell biology to brain science and transportation and communication networks, inspiring with novel questions and helping the application of our advances in these domains.

 Project: Dynamics and Structure of Networks (DYNASNET) ERC funding: 9.315 million for 6 years